namitdeb739/tp/docs/UserGuide.md

 Details:

 * Archive the tenant at the specified `INDEX`.
-* `INDEX`index refers to the index number shown in the displayed tenant list.
+* `INDEX`index refers to the index number shown in the active tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
+* Archiving works on the active list from both the dsiplayed active list and the displayed archive list.

 Examples: